-It may also be interesting to address the question about whether a similar approach may work for recovering \emph{classical}~\cite{schumacher1997sending, holevo1998capacityclassical} or \emph{hybrid}~\cite{Devetak2005, hsieh2010entanglement, nakata2021oneshot, wakakuwa2023oneshot} information.
-In the former, the encoded information is classical, and the decoder is simply given by quantum measurement.
-In the latter, the information is a mixture of classical and quantum, which can be decoded by a simultaneous use of quantum measurement and quantum decoder.
-Both use quantum measurement, and a couple of quantum measurements are known to work well, such as the pretty-good measurement~\cite{hausladen1994prettygood, holevo1998capacityclassical}.
-Our approach adapted to these settings may provide a better decoder.
+From a theoretical viewpoint, it may also be interesting to address the question about whether a similar approach to that in this work functions for recovering \emph{classical}~\cite{schumacher1997sending, holevo1998capacityclassical} or \emph{hybrid}~\cite{Devetak2005capacityQchannel, hsieh2010entanglement, nakata2021oneshot, wakakuwa2023oneshot} information.
+In the former, the encoded information is classical, and the decoder is simply given by a quantum measurement.
+In the latter, the information is a mixture of classical and quantum, which can be decoded by the simultaneous use of a quantum measurement and a quantum decoder.
+In these cases, a couple of quantum measurements are known to work well, such as the pretty-good measurement~\cite{hausladen1994prettygood, holevo1998capacityclassical}.
+Our approach adapted to these settings may provide a better decoding performance.

-From a technical viewpoint, another direction is a relaxation of the assumptions about the knowledge of the noisy channel \cite{bjelakovic2009entanglement} and the non-zero minimum eigenvalue of the noisy state.
-While general decoders, as well as the proposed decoders in this paper, are constructed based on such knowledge, it would not be realistic to obtain complete knowledge of the noise.
-If we can relax these assumptions, the decoders become more practical ones.
-An intriguing future challenge lies in understanding to what extent we can relax those restrictions.
+Another direction is to relax the assumptions on the knowledge of the noisy channel~\cite{bjelakovic2009entanglement}.
+While general decoders, including the proposed decoders, are constructed based on the assumption that we know the description of the noisy channel, it would not be realistic to obtain complete knowledge of the noise.
+If we can relax the assumption, the decoders may become more useful.

 These decoders may also have potential use in fundamental physics for exploring exotic quantum many-body phenomena that are related to the recovery of quantum information.
-For instance, the proposed decoders could be potentially applied to reconstructing the internal structure of a black hole from the noisy Hawking radiation \cite{Bao2020noisyhawking}, and to recovering the bulk structure from a part of boundaries, such as the entanglement wedge reconstruction \cite{chen2020entanglement}.
-This is also an intriguing direction of study with the decoders.
+For instance, the proposed decoders could be potentially applied to reconstructing the internal structure of a black hole from the noisy Hawking radiation \cite{Bao2020noisyhawking}, and to recovering the bulk structure from a part of the boundaries, such as the entanglement wedge reconstruction \cite{chen2020entanglement}.
+This is also an intriguing direction of studies with the decoders.

 \acknowledgments